nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 - Connecting from NIWA's physical network (at a NIWA branch)
 - Connecting through a NIWA VPN session

-### Logging in to Kupe

-You will need a terminal program to log into Kupe:

-- Windows: MobaXterm, Windows 10 bash, Putty
-- MacOS X: Terminal app, iTerm2
-- Linux: Terminal app

-Using a terminal program and SSH into lander.nesi.org.nz using the Kupe linux username displayed on the portal and the temporary password above.
-(Any Kupe node can be used with ssh for the password reset, but only the lander node is accessible to external users.)

-When you log in using your temporary password, the lander node will ask you to change your password immediately.
-Please follow the instruction on the shell.

-Important: Continue from here only if you are outside NIWA.
-If you are connecting from inside the NIWA network or have NIWA VPN, your account is all ready to go.
-You can connect directly to the login node at login.kupe.niwa.co.nz.

-#### Logging in from outside of NIWA computer network
+#### Setting up access for connecting from outside of NIWA computer network

-Note: You can skip this section if you log on from inside the NIWA network.
+Note: You can skip this section if you log on from inside the NIWA network or via NIWA's VPN.

 Go back to My NeSI portal and click on Accounts or refresh the page and you will see a new option to ‘Link your mobile device’
 ![logging-in](../../assets/img/link_device.png)